 Luis de Morales.
 Between the human and the divine

 His name may not be as well-known as contemporary El Greco, but Luis de Morales was certainly one of the best Spanish painters of the 16th century.
-Dubbed 'The Divine' thanks to his concentration on works with religious themes, he painted using a style...Painting Thursday June 16 2016 - Sunday September 25 2016Read more
+Dubbed 'The Divine' thanks to his concentration on works with religious themes, he painted using a style...Painting Until Sunday September 25 2016Read more